kabelwerk/sdk-react-native/docs/KabelwerkTheme.md

 ### `backgroundColor`

-The colour of the background behind scrollable content, e.g. behind the chat messages in a chat room.
+The colour of the background behind scrollable content, e.g. the background colour of a chat room behind the chat message components.
 The default value is transparent, i.e. the system's default background colour.

-### `onBackgroundColor`

-The colour of text displayed on background colour, e.g. for the text of chat message separators.
-The default value is black.

 ### `surfaceColor`

-The colour of the surfaces of most components, e.g. the background colour of the chat messages or inbox items.
+The colour of the surfaces of most components, e.g. the background colour of a chat message component or an inbox item component.
 The default value is white.

+### `onBackgroundColor`

+The colour of text displayed on background colour, e.g. the colour of the date string displayed between chat messages posted on different dates in a chat room.
+The default value is the system's default text colour.

 ### `onSurfaceColor`

-The colour of text displayed on surface colour, e.g. for the text of chat messages.
-The default value is black.
+The colour of text displayed on surface colour, e.g. the colour of the text of a chat message or the colour of the text in a text input for posting messages.
+The default value is the system's default text colour.

 ### `spacingBase`